-Maximum car spaces is 25, with 27 existing/proposed.
-Roads see this as a satisfactory total given that the building and mature grounds are existing and the proposed only exceeds the max by a small margin.
-Bicycle Parking: 10 bicycle parking spaces have been proposed.
-PR/0621/22 Record of Executive Business and Chief Executive's Order 11.4.1 BICYCLE PARKING STANDARDS Table 11.22 sets out Minimum Bicycle Parking rates for all new development in the County.
-Bicycle parking rates are divided into two main categories: - → Long Term: These are to be designed for use by residents and employees.
-Such spaces should be located in a secure area that is not freely accessible to the general public. - → Short Stay: These are to be designed for ease of use by the general public.
+10no bicycle parking spaces have been proposed.

+11.4.1 Table 11.22 sets out Minimum Bicycle Parking rates for all new development in the County.
+Bicycle parking rates are divided into two main categories: Long Term: These are to be designed for use by residents and employees.
+Such spaces should be located in a secure area that is not freely accessible to the general public.
+Short Stay: These are to be designed for ease of use by the general public.
 Such spaces should be located in highly visible areas that are easy to access.
-Table 11.22: Minimum Bicycle Parking Rates CATEGORY LAND USE LONG TERM SHORT STAY Accommodation Hotel 1 1 per 5 staff 1 per 10 bedrooms Nursing Home 1 per 5 staff 1 per 10 residents Residential Apartment 1 per 5 apartments 1 per 10 apartments Student Accommodation 1 per bedroom 1 per 5 bedrooms SDCC CDP 2016-22 11.4.1 sets out the minimum standards for bicycle parking spaces.
-Minimum bicycle parking Units Rate Spaces 2-bed 10 1/5 2 Duplex 10 1/5 2 Total 20 4 Department of Housing, LG & Heritage - Sustainable Urban Housing: Design Standards for New Apartments - Bicycle Parking & Storage - 4.17 Quantity - a general minimum standard of 1 cycle storage space per bedroom shall be applied.
+Table 11.22: Minimum Bicycle Parking Rates CATEGORY LAND USE LONG TERM SHORT STAY Accommodation Hotel 1 1 per 5 staff 1 per 10 bedrooms Nursing Home 1 per 5 staff They to residents Residential Apartment 1 per 5 apartments 1 per 10 apartments

+SDCC CDP 2016-22 11.4.1 sets out the minimum standards for bicycle parking spaces.

+Minimum bicycle parking

+Units Rate Spa Spaces

+2-bed 10 1/5 2

+Duplex 10 1/5 2

+Total 20 4

+Department of Housing, LG & Heritage - Sustainable Urban Housing: Design Standards for New Apartments - Bicycle Parking & Storage - 4.17

+Quantity - a general minimum standard of 1 cycle storage space per bedroom shall be applied.
 For studio units, at least 1 cycle storage space shall be provided.
 Visitor cycle parking shall also be provided at a standard of 1 space per 2 residential units.
-Any deviation from these standards shall be at the discretion of the planning authority and shall be justified with respect to factors such as location, quality of facilities proposed, flexibility for future enhancement/enlargement, etc. 20 units with 40 bedrooms gives a min of 40 spaces.
+Any deviation from these standards shall be at the discretion of the planning authority and shall be justified with respect to factors such as location, quality of facilities proposed, flexibility for future enhancement/enlargement, etc.

+20 units with 40 bedrooms gives a min of 40 spaces.
 Roads Department feel that 30no bicycle spaces will suffice given the location.
 All bicycle parking must be covered.

 Taking in Charge: